 Meet Spark Grant Winner Carley Rickles

 The recipients of this year’s Spark Grants are mothers, art makers, multidisciplinary performance artists.
-In each of their respective spheres, they seek to shine a light on the cultural impact of Black women’s labor, to investigate the lived spaces of the city we inhabit, and to provide much-needed community support for mamas-to-be in marginalized communities.
+In each of their respective spheres, they seek to shine a light on the cultural impact of Black women’s labor, to investigate the lived spaces of the city we inhabit, and to provide much-needed support for mamas-to-be in marginalized communities.

 This week, we’ll be introducing you to each of our grant winners, letting them shed a bit more light on what they do in their own words.

 Rickles is an artist, designer and researcher whose work “focuses on the lived experience, ecology, and history of alternative urbanisms—such as the ecology of residual landscapes or the landscapes of counterculture.”
 Her Spark Grant will be used to partially fund a walking series that highlights and discusses alternative urbanism, transportation, and urban livability.

 DWF Mag: Tell us a bit about the work you do.

 Carley Rickles: I am an Atlanta-based multi-disciplinary artist.
 While my work is accepted as art, architecture, and scholarship, I identify as an artist whose practice is informed by academic studies and professional practice in urban design and landscape architecture.
 My work is focused in its effort to better understand relationships between everyday life and public space.

 In particular, I consider the sociological, ecological, and non-physical (the felt) features of public space, and how they respond to changes in the built environment.
 I apply a multi-pronged approach to urban studies with the slow gaze of an artist.
 My process-based art practice asks critical questions at the forefront of urban studies with the visual and interactive accessibility of the arts.

 DWF Mag: What are some of the bigger goals of your work?